-What is shocking is new research which has shown sugar to be highly addictive, as addictive as some other drugs and is processed by our brains in a similar fashion.
+The new research is shocking.
+It has shown sugar to be highly addictive, as addictive as some other drugs, minus the party, and is processed by our brains in a similar fashion.

 'A highly cited study in the journal Neuroscience & Biobehavioral Reviews found that sugar—as pervasive as it is—meets the criteria for a substance of abuse and may be addictive to those who binge on it.
 It does this by affecting the chemistry of the limbic system, the part of the brain that’s associated with emotional control.'

-We all know the damage sugar can have on our body but perhaps what is not so widely understood is the ravaging effects it has on our skin.
+You know the damage sugar can have on your body but perhaps what is not so widely known is the ravaging effects it has on your skin.

 The surface of your skin can appear and feel hard and shiny